Required Postings

 ESSA Notice

-Public Notice for Intent to Apply for ESSA Federal Grant
+Public Notice for Intent to Apply for Every Student Succeeds Act (ESSA) Federal Grant

-Uvalde CISD gives public notice of the district's intention to submit an application for the 2023-2024 ESSA Federal Grant application with the Texas Education Agency.
-If there is any member of the public who wants to provide a comment regarding Uvalde CISD’s application for the 2023-2024 ESSA Federal Grant application is invited to submit any comments to Uvalde CISD on or before (Update: Ten Business days from the initial posting date) via this link:
+Uvalde CISD gives public notice of the district's intention to submit an application for the 2024-2025 ESSA Federal Grant application with the Texas Education Agency.
+If there is any member of the public who wants to provide a comment regarding Uvalde CISD’s application for the 2024-2025 ESSA Federal Grant application is invited to submit any comments to Uvalde CISD on or before June 25th, 2024:

 Aviso público sobre la intención de solicitar la Subvención Federal ESSA

-Uvalde CISD da aviso público de la intención del distrito de presentar una solicitud para la Subvención Federal ESSA 2023-2024 con la Agencia de Educación de Texas.
-Si hay algún miembro del público que desee proporcionar un comentario sobre la solicitud de Uvalde CISD para solicitar la subvención federal ESSA 2023-2024, se le invita a enviar cualquier comentario a Uvalde CISD en o antes (Actualización:Diez días hábiles a partir de la fecha de publicación inicial) a través de este enlace:
+Uvalde CISD notifica públicamente la intención del distrito de presentar una solicitud para la Beca Federal ESSA 2024-2025 ante la Agencia de Educación de Texas.
+Si hay algún miembro del público que quiera hacer un comentario sobre la solicitud de Uvalde CISD para la solicitud de subvención federal ESSA 2024-2025, se le invita a enviar cualquier comentario a Uvalde CISD a más tardar el 25 de junio de 2024:

-Formulario de comentario público de la subvención federal ESSA
+Formulario de comentario público de la subvención federal ESSA: Thought Exchange Link: https://tejoin.com/scroll/272809198

 Continuity of ESSER Service Plan